In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

 *To see when we admired another Golden Coach at a Royal Stable in London, please use this link:

-Across the Frederiksholm Canal is the huge National Museum of Denmark, which was free with our Copenhagen Cards.
+Across the Frederiksholm Canal is the huge National Museum, which was free with our Copenhagen Cards.

-In 1743, the building was the Prinsens Palæ (Prince's Palace), but the prince shared it with artists, explorers, and the Royal Master Builder for the betterment of society.
+In 1743, the building was the Prince's Palace, but the prince shared it with artists and explorers for the betterment of society.

-Walking west, we passed the embassy for Cyprus and suddenly discovered the Ny Carlsberg Glyptotek!
+Walking west, we discovered the Ny Carlsberg Glyptotek!

 It is a wonderful sculpture museum.
-We got free admission with our Copenhagen Cards and stored our bags in lockers in the stone-vaulted basement.
+We got free admission with our Copenhagen Cards and stored our bags in lockers.

-Built by brewer, Carl Jacobsen (son of Jacob Jacobsen), this magnificent place opened in the Spring of 1897.
+Built by brewer, Carl Jacobsen, this magnificent place opened in 1897.
 He added the glass-domed Palm Tree Garden in 1906, and its café is a sunny spot.

 We saw ancient Mediterranean cultures, modernist works, Danish Golden Age paintings, and French Impressionists.